kalebmes/Machine-Learning-Repo/README.md

 # CS376-Machine-Learning

-This repository contains all my practice codes, my programming assignments, and the project we have done for this course
+This repository contains

+    * all my practice codes, especially on the convolutoinal neural networks we have been learning using the PyTorch Framework
+    * my programming assignments

+  -> Our Final Group project for this course can be accessed by this [link](https://github.com/abbasmammadov/Facial-Expression-Recognition)